423s22/G6/UserTesting.md

 **Scenario 5:**
 You are a photographer that is selling prints of your picture, Winter Frost.
 You would like the user to be able to select from a wide variety of picture sizes.

 **Task**: Navigate to the Add Options page on the Options app.
-Select the Winter Frost product, and add a dropdown option with a variety of common picture sizes.
+Select the Winter Frost product, and add a dropdown option with some common picture sizes such as 4″ x 6″ and 5″ x 7″.